-- Library assistants shall have two years of college education in addition to 9 credit hours of library science courses.
-(Library service population under 9,999.) - 2.
-Provisional librarians shall have a 4 year college degree and 12 credit hours in Library Science.
-(Library service population between 10,000 and 19,999.) - 3.
+- 1. Library assistants shall have two years of college education in addition to 9 credit hours of library science courses.
+(Library service population under 9,999.
+For libraries that are members of a system, the service population is 14,999 and under.) - Provisional librarians shall have a 4 year college degree and 12 credit hours in Library Science.
+(Library service population between 10,000 and 19,999.
+For libraries that are part of a system the population is between 15,000 and 19,999.) - 3.
 Professional librarians shall have a 4 year college degree in addition to one or more academic years of professional library education.
 (Library service area population over 20,000.)

-Library assistants and provisional librarians may obtain the required credits through ALA accredited master's degree programs such as those at Clarion University, Drexel University, or the University of Pittsburgh in Pennsylvania.
+Library assistants and provisional librarians may obtain the required credits through ALA accredited master's degree programs such as those at PennWest Clarion, Drexel University, or the University of Pittsburgh in Pennsylvania.
 ALA accredited programs from other states are acceptable.
 Another less expensive option is the certificate program at Northampton Community College.
-Professional librarians must gain their credits from an ALA accredited program or from an approved Office of Commonwealth Libraries program but library assistants and provisional library director may utilize Northampton Community College's certificate program to gain the needed additional credits in library science.
+Professional librarians must gain their credits from an ALA accredited program or from an approved Office of Commonwealth Libraries program but library assistants and provisional library directors may utilize Northampton Community College's certificate program to gain the needed additional credits in library science.

 TIMS/PPID - All applications for librarian certification must be submitted to the Pennsylvania Department of Education through TIMS (Teacher Information Management System).
-See appendix for TIMS instructions.
+More information can be found in this LibGuide.